-The enforcement action made it clear that brands should make sure consumers are able to easily opt-out of any selling of their personal information.
+The enforcement action made it clear that brands should make sure consumers can easily opt-out of any selling of their personal information.

 Introduced in October 2020, GPC aimed to help consumers universally communicate their privacy preferences with ease on supported browsers.
 The initiative also received support from California AG back in January 2021.

-By July 2021, further backing support for GPC and in a fresh round of CCPA enforcements, the California AG office of Rob Bonta issued letters to several organizations for failing to comply with GPC requirements under CCPA.
+By July 2021, further backing support for GPC.
+In a fresh round of CCPA enforcement, the California AG office of Rob Bonta issued letters to several organizations for failing to comply with GPC requirements under CCPA.